CaioCeretta/fullstack-club/curso-next/stockly/comments.md

       3. useMutation to update the price

+         . useMetation avoids unnecessary re-fetches, being invoked only when the mutation is triggered (different from useQuery that is automatic)
+         .
+It has an automated state management, tanstackq query deals with the states of loading, error and success, so we do not need to controll it manually
+         .
+Efficient cache updates, when we use (e.g. queryClient.invalidateQueries(["product", id])) the product cache is updated after the mutation, avoiding inconsistences
          . useMutation is used to perform the mutation (i.e. changing data on server) .
 It receives a configuration object with two main properties
             1. mutationFn: assynchronous function that sends the PUT request to update the product data
             2. onSuccess: After the mutation success, we call the queryClient.invalidateQueries(["product", id]), which forces the cache revalidation

+         .
+In conclusion it allows us to modify in data server with no need to manage the state manually, allowing us to invalidate the cache in an efficient manner, ensuring that the frontend will always show updated information.

       4. Flow of execution in tanstack query